Home » Manufacturing Machines » What are Different Shaper Machine Operations?

 A special precaution is required in setting the tool for horizontal cutting.
 The tool should be held vertically in such a way that its cutting edge points in a direction slightly away from the work, as moves, due to the cutting pressure, it will move away from the work instead of digging into it.

-Another precaution to be taken in tool set is that its cutting edge should not be projected much below the tool holder.
+Another precaution to be taken in the toolset is that its cutting edge should not be projected much below the tool holder.
 The vertical slide of the tool head should not be made to overhang too far below the ram.
 If otherwise, the tool will be weakened and subjected to under strain.
-Also, a lot of chatter will result.

 Machining of Vertical surface